koka-lang/koka/readme.md

 # Koka: a function-oriented language with effect inference

-Koka v2 is currently under heavy development with the new evidence translation and C backend, and features may be lacking.
+_Note: Koka v2 is currently under heavy development with the new evidence translation and C backend, and various features may be lacking.
-Use the branch `v1-master` to use the older stable Koka with the Javascript backend.
+Use the branch [`v1-master`](https://github.com/koka-lang/koka/tree/v1-master) to use the older stable Koka v1 with the Javascript backend._

-Koka is a functional style language that is strongly typed.
-Koka has two specific features that set it apart: it tracks the (side) _effects_ of every function in the type of the functions, and it has full support for algebraic effect handlers.
+Koka is a functional style language that is strongly typed, with two specific features that set it apart: it tracks the (side) _effects_ of every function in the type of the functions, and has full support for algebraic effect handlers.

 Recent work on _evidence translation_ and _Perceus_ reference counting enable Koka to compile directly to plain C code without needing a garbage collector or runtime system.
 Initial performance benchmarks are very promising, where a naive Koka implementation of a red-black tree balanced insertion ([`rbtree.kk`](test/bench/koka/rbtree.kk)) is within 10% of the performance of a C++ implementation using `stl::map` ([`rbtree.cpp`](test/bench/cpp/rbtree.cpp)) (which is based on the highly efficient GNU